Gravitational collapse with equation of state: The apparent horizon

-near the singularity and away from center, that is with $r > 0$.
+near the singularity and away from center, that is with $r > 0$ or to say $M/v$ becomes unbounded .
 It follows that the region surrounding the singularity cannot be timelike, and therefore any singularity that might eventually form near the center with $r > 0$ must not be visible.
+Therefore, the only singularity that can eventually be visible is that at the center of the collapsing cloud.